MonashMath/SCI1022/Git.md

  create mode 100644 README.md
 ```

-The message associated to the commit (i.e., the string of characters passed as an argument to the `-m` flag) should be ideally intention revealing, i.e., something that accurately describes what the commit contains, e.g., a new feature, a bug fix, or just fixing a typo.
+The message associated to the commit (i.e., the string of characters passed as an argument to the `-m` flag) should be descriptive, i.e., something that accurately describes what the commit contains, e.g., a new feature, a bug fix, or just fixing a typo.
 Do not use messages like "AAAAA" or "adfjdkfjdkfj".
 (The reference available [here](https://medium.com/better-programming/stop-writing-bad-commit-messages-8df79517177d) provides some tips on how commit messages should be written.)

 If we now run `git status`: